 So when you view it online, it looks like there are no other pages.
 You can only see one page, which is the Complaints Overview.

 You can set up the look of these pages with shapes or set up the positions of particular items on the page.
 You’ll only be making really small changes.
 For example, take this horizontal line here; I just added the blue line to indicate which report page I’m on.

 I took inspiration from some web designs that I saw, and I just put together a range of things to make this look really compelling.

 One thing I did, which I thought was a good web-type idea that I stole was I placed these two arrows here, so I can click on one to take me to different reports.
 This makes the Power BI report navigation experience look seamless.

 To set this up, just click on an item, say this little back arrow, then go to the Action area, and simply put Page navigation as Type and the page that you want to go to (Destination).

 You don’t even have to create bookmarks anymore for the Power BI report navigation experience.
 That’s how you can create that navigation without having to show all the pages in the actual online experience.

 And what I did for these report names (Summary, Brokers, Customers), on each text box, I overlaid a transparent rectangle, which is then overlaid on the words.
 Then, I set the Destination as well, respectively.

 If you go to Settings, you can sync your filters across different pages.
-To do that, go to the View tab, then click on Sync slicers.
-You’ll see that you can have a slicer or more on one page, but then sync them up to all of the other pages.
+To do that, go to the View tab and click on Sync slicers.
+You’ll see that you can have a slicer or more on one page, but then sync them up with all the other pages.